Fatima Ahmed Ibrahim

 Fatima Ahmed Ibrahim (فاطمة احمد ابراهيم; c.
-1930 – 12 August 2017), was a Sudanese writer, women's rights activist and socialist leader.
+1930 – 12 August 2017), was a Sudanese writer, women's rights activist, advocate and socialist leader.

 Early life

 Ibrahim was born in Khartoum.
 Sources give her birth date variously as 20 December 1928, or in 1932 or 1933.
 She came from an educated family; her grandfather was headmaster at the first Sudanese School for boys as well as Imam at his neighborhood's mosque.
 Fatima's father graduated from Gordon Memorial College and worked as a teacher.
 Fatima's mother was amongst the first generation of girls who attended the school.
 Fatima grew up during the time of colonial Anglo-Egyptian Sudan.
 Her father was expelled from teaching in a government school when he refused to teach lessons using English.
 After that her father taught in another school.